Lucie Arnaz: Television

 Having had walk-on roles on her mother's previous television series The Lucy Show, Arnaz made her acting debut in a major role in the series Here's Lucy from 1968 to 1974.
 She played Kim Carter, the daughter of the eponymous Lucy Carter, played by her mother.

 Arnaz branched out into television roles independent of her family from the mid-1970s.
+Sometime in the 1970s she appeared on Captain Kangaroo.
 In 1975, she played murder victim Elizabeth Short in an NBC telefilm of Who Is the Black Dahlia?, and she starred with Lyle Waggoner and Tommy Tune in Welcome to the "World", The Wonderful World of Disney special commemorating the grand opening of Space Mountain at Walt Disney World in Orlando, Florida.
 In 1978, she appeared in an episode of Fantasy Island as Toni Elgin, a woman desperately trying to save her marriage.
 She has continued to make appearances in a number of popular television series over the years, including Murder, She Wrote, Marcus Welby, M.D., Sons and Daughters (CBS, 1991), and Law & Order.

 Arnaz also had a short-lived series of her own, The Lucie Arnaz Show, on CBS in 1985.
 A reviewer for The New York Times described the show as "the always ingratiating Miss Arnaz as a psychologist who not only writes an advice column, but also takes calls from listeners on her own radio program."

 Another eponymous series, this one a late-night-style talk show, aired for one season from 1995 to 1996.
 It was unsuccessful, but The Rosie O'Donnell Show would use the same format a year later to much greater success, prompting Arnaz's agent to pitch a revival that would not be picked up.

 Arnaz won an Emmy Award in 1993 for Outstanding Informational Special for her documentary about her parents, Lucy and Desi: A Home Movie at the 45th Primetime Emmy Awards.